Appendix Skilled Occupations: Guide 2026

 Section C: How to use Appendix Skilled Occupations: Guide for Employers

 To match a job role to the correct SOC code in Appendix Skilled Occupations, start by reviewing the full list of eligible occupations.
-Each entry includes a four-digit SOC code, the job title or titles covered by that code, a brief description of the duties and the salary and skill level required.
+Each entry includes a four-digit SOC code, the job title or titles covered by that code, examples of related job titles (non-exclusive) and the salary and skill level required.

 Use the actual duties and responsibilities of the job as your starting point, not just the job title.
 Job titles can vary across industries and may not always match those in the appendix.
 It’s the day-to-day tasks that matter most.
 Compare your job description in detail with the duties listed for each SOC code.
 Look for the best overall fit based on function and level of responsibility.

 Importantly, keep records of how the job was matched to the selected SOC code.
-If UKVI questions your choice, you will need to show that the duties align with the occupation listed in the rules.
+If the Home Office questions your choice, you will need to show that the duties align with the occupation listed in the rules.
 If there is uncertainty, consider seeking professional advice before assigning a Certificate of Sponsorship.
 Errors in SOC code selection are a common cause of visa refusals and sponsor compliance issues.

-When using Appendix Skilled Occupations for visa sponsorship, there are several common issues and risks that employers and HR professionals should be aware of:
+Common issues and risks that employers and HR professionals should be aware of include:

 The SOC code must accurately reflect the actual duties and responsibilities of the job.
 Choosing a code simply because it has a lower salary threshold or is eligible for a particular visa route can lead to visa refusals if UKVI finds the job description does not match the chosen code and/or sponsor licence compliance breaches, potentially resulting in suspension or revocation.
 Remember to use job descriptions, not job titles, to match with the SOC codes in Appendix Skilled Occupations.

-Each role in the appendix has a specific salary requirement.
-Employers sometimes miscalculate the salary based on incorrect working hours, or assume allowances or bonuses can count toward the minimum salary or apply a tradeable points discount incorrectly, e.g. for new entrants.
-Failing to meet the correct salary can lead to rejection of the visa application.
+Each role in the Appendix has a specific salary requirement.
+Employers sometimes miscalculate the salary based on incorrect working hours, or assume allowances or bonuses will be accepted towards the relevant salary test or apply a tradeable points discount incorrectly, e.g. for new entrants.
+Misapplying thresholds can lead to a refused visa application.

 Not every job in the Appendix will be eligible for all routes.
 Some are only permitted under the Skilled Worker, Global Business Mobility or Scale-up visa specifically.
 Using a job that is not eligible for the intended route will result in refusal.